ababas2022/ImageTaggingOrganizer_installer/README.md

 # ImageTaggingOrganizer Installer

 ## Overview
 ImageTaggingOrganizer is an AI tool designed to sort disorganized image folders by analyzing visual characteristics.
 Advanced AI models are used, so processing may take some time.
 New users are advised to start by testing the app in copy mode with a small folder.
-For those requiring faster performance, a Windows version is available.
+There is also an Android version for mobile use.

 **Windows Installer (MSIX):**
 [Download ImageTaggingOrganizer Installer](https://github.com/ababas2022/ImageTaggingOrganizer_installer/releases/tag/v1.0.0.0)